junxit/us-congress-bills-114/metadata.md

 - 2015-05-13 — The previous question was ordered pursuant to the rule. (consideration: CR H2923)
 - 2015-05-14 — Received in the Senate.
 Read the first time.
 Placed on Senate Legislative Calendar under Read the First Time.
 - 2015-05-18 — Read the second time.
 Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 87.
+- 2015-05-21 — Cloture motion on the motion to proceed to the measure presented in Senate. (consideration: CR S3201; text: CR S3201)
+- 2015-05-21 — Motion to proceed to consideration of measure made in Senate. (consideration: CR S3201; text: CR S3201)
+- 2015-05-21 — Motion to proceed to consideration of measure withdrawn in Senate. (consideration: CR S3201)
+- 2015-05-22 — Motion to proceed to consideration of measure made in Senate. (consideration: CR S3299; text: CR S3299)
+- 2015-05-22 — Senate amendment submitted
+- 2015-05-23 — Cloture on the motion to proceed to the measure not invoked in Senate by Yea-Nay Vote.
+57 - 42.
+Record Vote Number: 194. (consideration: CR S3313-3314; text: CR S3313)
+- 2015-05-23 — Motion by Senator McConnell to reconsider the vote by which cloture on the motion to proceed was not invoked (Record Vote No. 194) entered in Senate. (consideration: CR S3314)
+- 2015-05-31 — Amendment SA 1449 proposed by Senator McConnell. (consideration: CR S3340) In the nature of a substitute.
+- 2015-05-31 — Amendment SA 1450 proposed by Senator McConnell to Amendment SA 1449. (consideration: CR S3340; text: CR S3340) Of a perfecting nature.
+- 2015-05-31 — Amendment SA 1451 proposed by Senator McConnell to Amendment SA 1450. (consideration: CR S3340; text: CR S3340) Of a perfecting nature.
+- 2015-05-31 — Amendment SA 1452 proposed by Senator McConnell to language proposed to be stricken by amendment no. 1449. (consideration: CR S3340) Of a perfecting nature.
+- 2015-05-31 — Amendment SA 1453 proposed by Senator McConnell to Amendment SA 1452. (consideration: CR S3340; text: CR S3340) Of a perfecting nature.
+- 2015-05-31 — Cloture motion on the measure presented in Senate. (consideration: CR S3340-3341; text: CR S3340-3341)
+- 2015-05-31 — Measure laid before Senate by motion. (consideration: CR S3340-3331, S3331-3341)
+- 2015-05-31 — Motion by Senator McConnell to reconsider the vote by which cloture was not invoked on the motion to proceed to the measure (Record Vote No. 194) agreed to in Senate by Voice. (consideration: CR S3332)
+- 2015-05-31 — Motion to proceed to consideration of measure agreed to in Senate by Voice Vote. (consideration: CR S3340)
+- 2015-05-31 — Motion to proceed to consideration of the motion to reconsider the vote by which cloture was not invoked on the motion to proceed to the measure (Record Vote No. 194) agreed to in Senate by Voice Vote. (consideration: CR S3332)
+- 2015-05-31 — Motion to proceed to measure considered in Senate. (consideration: CR S3324-3331, S3331-3341)
+- 2015-05-31 — Senate amendment proposed (on the floor): Amendment SA 1449 proposed by Senator McConnell.(consideration: CR S3340)
+- 2015-05-31 — Senate amendment proposed (on the floor): Amendment SA 1450 proposed by Senator McConnell to Amendment SA 1449.(consideration: CR S3340; text: CR S3340)
+- 2015-05-31 — Senate amendment proposed (on the floor): Amendment SA 1451 proposed by Senator McConnell to Amendment SA 1450.(consideration: CR S3340; text: CR S3340)
+- 2015-05-31 — Senate amendment proposed (on the floor): Amendment SA 1452 proposed by Senator McConnell to language proposed to be stricken by amendment no. 1449.(consideration: CR S3340)
+- 2015-05-31 — Senate amendment proposed (on the floor): Amendment SA 1453 proposed by Senator McConnell to Amendment SA 1452.(consideration: CR S3340; text: CR S3340)
+- 2015-05-31 — Senate amendment submitted
+- 2015-05-31 — Senate amendment submitted
+- 2015-05-31 — Senate amendment submitted
+- 2015-05-31 — Senate amendment submitted
+- 2015-05-31 — Senate amendment submitted
+- 2015-05-31 — Senate amendment submitted
+- 2015-05-31 — Senate amendment submitted
+- 2015-05-31 — Senate amendment submitted
+- 2015-05-31 — Senate amendment submitted
+- 2015-05-31 — Senate amendment submitted
+- 2015-05-31 — Senate amendment submitted
+- 2015-05-31 — Senate amendment submitted
+- 2015-05-31 — Senate amendment submitted
+- 2015-05-31 — Upon reconsideration, cloture on the motion to proceed to the measure invoked in Senate by Yea-Nay Vote.
+77 - 17.
+Record Vote Number: 196. (consideration: CR S3332; text: CR S3332)
+- 2015-06-01 — Considered by Senate. (consideration: CR S3374)
+- 2015-06-01 — Considered by Senate. (consideration: CR S3374)
+- 2015-06-01 — Considered by Senate. (consideration: CR S3374)
+- 2015-06-01 — Considered by Senate. (consideration: CR S3374)
+- 2015-06-01 — Considered by Senate. (consideration: CR S3374-3381, S3385-3399)
+- 2015-06-01 — Considered by Senate. (consideration: S3374)
+- 2015-06-01 — Senate amendment submitted
+- 2015-06-01 — Senate amendment submitted
+- 2015-06-01 — Senate amendment submitted
+- 2015-06-01 — Senate amendment submitted
+- 2015-06-01 — Senate amendment submitted
+- 2015-06-01 — Senate amendment submitted
+- 2015-06-02 — Amendment SA 1449 not agreed to in Senate by Yea-Nay Vote.
+43 - 56.
+Record Vote Number: 200.
+- 2015-06-02 — Amendment SA 1450 not agreed to in Senate by Yea-Nay Vote.
+44 - 54.
+Record Vote Number: 199.
+- 2015-06-02 — Amendment SA 1451 not agreed to in Senate by Yea-Nay Vote.
+42 - 56.
+Record Vote Number: 198.
+- 2015-06-02 — Became Public Law No: 114-23.
+- 2015-06-02 — Became Public Law No: 114-23.
+- 2015-06-02 — Cloture on the measure invoked in Senate by Yea-Nay Vote.
+83 - 14.
+Record Vote Number: 197. (consideration: CR S3427-3428; text: CR S3427)
+- 2015-06-02 — Considered by Senate. (consideration: CR S3421, S3442)
+- 2015-06-02 — Considered by Senate. (consideration: CR S3421, S3442)
+- 2015-06-02 — Considered by Senate. (consideration: CR S3421, S3442)
+- 2015-06-02 — Considered by Senate. (consideration: CR S3421, S3442)
+- 2015-06-02 — Considered by Senate. (consideration: CR S3421, S3442-3443)
+- 2015-06-02 — Considered by Senate. (consideration: CR S3421-3439, S3439-3444)
+- 2015-06-02 — Message on Senate action sent to the House.
+- 2015-06-02 — Motion to table amendment SA 1452 agreed to in Senate by Voice Vote. (consideration: CR S3442)
+- 2015-06-02 — Passed Senate without amendment by Yea-Nay Vote.
+67 - 32.
+Record Vote Number: 201.
+- 2015-06-02 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
+67 - 32.
+Record Vote Number: 201.
+- 2015-06-02 — Presented to President.
+- 2015-06-02 — Presented to President.
+- 2015-06-02 — Roll call votes on amendments in Senate: Amendment SA 1449 not agreed to in Senate by Yea-Nay Vote.
+43 - 56.
+Record Vote Number: 200.
+- 2015-06-02 — Roll call votes on amendments in Senate: Amendment SA 1450 not agreed to in Senate by Yea-Nay Vote.
+44 - 54.
+Record Vote Number: 199.
+- 2015-06-02 — Roll call votes on amendments in Senate: Amendment SA 1451 not agreed to in Senate by Yea-Nay Vote.
+42 - 56.
+Record Vote Number: 198.
+- 2015-06-02 — SA 1453 fell when SA 1452 was tabled. (consideration: CR S3442)
+- 2015-06-02 — Senate amendment not agreed to: Amendment SA 1449 not agreed to in Senate by Yea-Nay Vote.
+43 - 56.
+Record Vote Number: 200.
+- 2015-06-02 — Senate amendment not agreed to: Amendment SA 1450 not agreed to in Senate by Yea-Nay Vote.
+44 - 54.
+Record Vote Number: 199.
+- 2015-06-02 — Senate amendment not agreed to: Amendment SA 1451 not agreed to in Senate by Yea-Nay Vote.
+42 - 56.
+Record Vote Number: 198.
+- 2015-06-02 — Signed by President.
+- 2015-06-02 — Signed by President.